DWalz/SCPSL-InventoryAccess/README.md

+## ⚠️ Important Note
+This plugin is NOT under active development and is built for EXILED 3.
+There is an actively maintained alternative [here](https://github.com/Parkeymon/RemoteKeycard).

 # SCPSL-InventoryAccess

 Access doors and lockers without having to hold the keycard in your hands.
 Built on the EXILED framework for SCP: Secret Laboratory

-**Important Note:** This plugin is NOT under active development and is built for EXILED 3.
-There is an actively maintained alternative [here](https://github.com/Parkeymon/RemoteKeycard).

 Download the compiled `SCPSL-InventoryAccess.dll` in the [releases](https://github.com/DWalz/SCPSL-InventoryAccess/releases) tab.
 If you want to compile it youself, download the source code and do so.